 Oxford has a proud sporting history.
-Oxford University alumni have won 158 Olympic medals to date, and include the first person to win gold in both summer and winter Olympics (boxing and bobsleigh respectively!).
-In addition, the first ever rugby club was founded here and the 4 minute mile barrier was broken at the Iffley Road athletics track, just down the road from the Daily Info office.
-None of this is a reason to join a gym, of course, but it's nice to know anyway.
+Oxford University alumni have won 160 Olympic medals to date, and include the first person to win gold in both summer and winter Olympics (boxing and bobsleigh respectively!).
+In addition, the first ever rugby club was founded here and the 4 minute mile barrier was broken at the Iffley Road athletics track.

-If you're looking for a nice spot for an outdoors kickabout, or somewhere to throw a frisbee, try our Parks and Open Spaces page instead.
+Here we present a list of places to sport, and groups to join, whether you're aiming for that 161st medal, or just want a quick game of tennis at the weekend.
+(If you're looking for a nice spot for an outdoors kickabout, or somewhere to throw a frisbee, try our Parks and Open Spaces page.